Dynamic Cheap Talk without Feedback: Main Results

-\Cref{fig:partial-commitment} plots the think tank's maximal equilibrium payoff \(e_S^*(\pi,\lambda)\) as a function of \(\lambda\) (blue solid line).
-In particular, when \(\lambda=1/3\), the think tank attains the Bayesian persuasion payoff.
+\Cref{fig:partial-commitment} plots the sender's maximal equilibrium payoff \(e_S^*(\pi,\lambda)\) as a function of \(\lambda\) (blue solid line).
+In particular, when \(\lambda=1/3\), the sender attains the Bayesian persuasion payoff.
 Moreover, convex combinations across marginals are attainable in the dynamic game.
-In particular, the sender can achieve the concave envelope $\mathrm{Cav}_\lambda\, e_S^*(\pi,\lambda)$ (red dotted line).
+In particular, the sender can achieve the concave envelope $\mathrm{Cav}_\lambda\, e_S^*(\pi,\lambda)$ (red dotted line), where \(\operatorname{Cav}_{\lambda}\) denotes concavification with respect to the marginal distribution \(\lambda\).
 This shows that allowing for variation across message distributions expands the set of attainable payoffs and enables the sender to achieve strictly higher payoffs than under some fixed marginals. \end{example}

 This model lies between Bayesian persuasion and cheap talk.
 In Bayesian persuasion, the sender faces no restriction on the marginal distribution over messages and cannot deviate after choosing a signaling policy, whereas in cheap talk she can deviate freely.
-Here, deviations are restricted to policies that preserve this marginal distribution.
-Our model can be viewed as the fixed-marginal counterpart of \citet{lin2024credible}.
+Here, deviations are restricted to policies that preserve the marginal distribution over messages.
+This restriction is closely related to the notion of credibility studied by \citet{lin2024credible}, who characterize sender incentive compatibility through cyclic monotonicity conditions.
+The difference is that we fix the marginal distribution over messages and show how the restriction arises endogenously in the dynamic game from monitoring message frequencies.

 Let \(e^*(\pi,\lambda) \in \mathcal{E}(\pi,\lambda)\) denote a sender-optimal equilibrium payoff vector, and define

 \begin{remark} Any cheap talk equilibrium is also an equilibrium of the persuasion model with partial commitment under the induced marginal distribution over messages. \end{remark}